-A sharp selloff in the types of high-quality, growing companies favoured by JPMorgan Japanese Investment Trust (JFJ) has meant that the trust has given back much of its recent outperformance.
-The selloff mimics those of other countries such as the US and UK, but Japan is not afflicted by the high inflation or the threat of rising rates that triggered the stock market falls in other countries.
+A sharp selloff in the share prices of the types of high-quality, growing companies favoured by JPMorgan Japanese Investment Trust (JFJ) has meant that the trust has given back much of its recent outperformance.
+The selloff mimics those of other countries such as the US and UK, but Japan is not afflicted by the high inflation or the threat of rising interest rates that triggered the stock market falls in other countries.

 JFJ’s managers are seeing opportunities to buy stocks that they favour on attractive valuations.
 They are also encouraged by the increasingly shareholder-friendly environment in the country; share buy backs and dividends are at record levels.

 Capital growth from Japanese equities

 JFJ aims to produce capital growth from a portfolio of Japanese equities and can use borrowing to gear the portfolio within the range of 5% net cash to 20% geared in normal market conditions.

 Since we last published a note on JFJ (on 17 December 2021), the trust and other Japanese funds with portfolios focused on growing companies have suffered a sharp reversal in fortune.
 Globally, there are concerns about rising inflation and interest rates, and this has hit the valuations of ‘growth’ stocks of the type favoured by JFJ.
 In an environment of higher interest rates, investors favour cash in hand today over the promise of cash in the future, and also demand a higher risk premium for taking a chance on an investment.